Billionaire Boy

 Billionaire Boy is a 2010 British children's fiction book written by David Walliams and illustrated by Tony Ross.
 It was published on 28 October 2010 by HarperCollins.
 The story follows Joe Spud, who is the richest boy in the country and has everything he could ever want, but wishes to have a friend and learns a lesson on what it's like to be a normal boy.
 The book was adapted for BBC Television, broadcast on 1 January 2016.
+It was permanently withdrawn from publication on 18 September 2026, as part of HarperCollins' announcement to stop selling and reprinting titles by David Walliams.

 Plot

 The story is about a 12-year-old billionaire, Joe Spud, who lives with his billionaire dad, who made money out of revolutionary Bumfresh toilet paper.
 The Spuds live in a very large country home with a large plot of land.
 The two of them have everything they could ever want, such as an orang-utan butler, a bowling alley, a cinema, and servants.
 Nevertheless, Joe is depressed and unhappy when he doesn't have any friends.
 He leaves a wealthy children's school to join a local comprehensive.
 There he meets 12-year-old, Bob, with whom he becomes friends.

 After the cross-country run (where Bob and Joe come last and second to last, respectively), the two go to Raj's store, where Raj reveals Joe's secret.
 Bob is angry at Joe for not telling him but eventually he accepts it.
 Then they encounter Dave and Sue Grubb, two bullies whose main target is always Bob.
 The Grubbs dump Bob in the bin.
 Joe then discovers that Bob's father died and offers the £50 note that he had offered him to come last in the race.
 Bob refuses, however.
 Joe later pays the Grubbs to not bully Bob without Bob knowing.

 Later that day, in History class with Miss Spite (or The Witch) Joe realizes he has forgotten his History homework, and Miss Spite gives him 15 minutes to retrieve it, and Joe calls his father.
 Len Spud arrives in a Bum Air helicopter, unveiling Joe's secret to the entire school.
 Joe is chased by everyone, all wanting money from him, and ultimately arrives to Miss Spite five seconds late, and she puts him on litter duty; Joe tries to explain, but Miss Spite does not listen and puts him on litter duty for a month.